Presentations 8th Forum Plastic Recyclates

 • Dr. Christian Beinert

-Head of Department Polymer Processing and Component Design Ι Fraunhofer Institute for Structural Durability and System Reliability LBF
+Senior Scientific Expert Innovation, Transfer and Cooperation Ι Fraunhofer Institute for Structural Durability and System Reliability LBF

 • Participants Panel Discussion: